Screening the Discrepancy Function of a Computer Model: The PIPS methodology

 Specifically, we propose to use $\pi(\n\rho,\n \eta, \n \gamma)=\pi(\n \eta)\ \pi(\n\rho\mid \n \gamma)\ \pi(\n \gamma)$ where

 where $\mathcal{B}(\cdot\mid \alpha, \beta)$ represents the Beta density with positive shape parameters $\alpha$ and $\beta$.
-In \eqref{rhoours}, $\alpha_\ell$ is a large value, typically larger than 50.
-The idea is that if an input is active then its corresponding $\rho$ follows \textit{a priori} a uniform distribution; otherwise, instead of being set at 1 like in the discrete spike and slab, it follows a distribution highly concentrated around 1.
-This is depicted in Figure~\ref{spikeslab}.
-In \S\ref{sec:simulated}, in the context of a simulation exercise, we address the issue of how $\alpha_\ell$ needs to be.
-We end up recommending taking $\alpha_\ell=\alpha=100$.
+In \eqref{rhoours}, $\alpha$ is a large value, so that if an input variable is active then its corresponding $\rho$ follows \textit{a priori} a uniform distribution; otherwise, instead of being set at 1 like in the discrete spike and slab, it follows a distribution highly concentrated around 1.
+Since the inputs are transformed to vary in $[0,1]^p$, it suffices to consider the situation where the parameters of the `slab' are all the same.
+The choice of $\alpha$ is critical because it essentially determines how large a $\rho_\ell$ needs to be in order for the corresponding input variable to be considered inert from a practical point of view.
+In Section~\ref{choicealpha} we construct a heuristic argument to support the choice $\alpha=5000$, which is used in all the calculations of this paper.

-We show in the following theorem that, as $\alpha_\ell\rightarrow +\infty$, the resulting inference approaches the one obtained via the discrete spike and slab prior, so that this construction can be viewed as a relaxation technique to facilitate the sampling that we are proposing. \begin{theorem}{} For any $\ell$, we denote by $\M_{\bgamma_{(-\ell)}}$ the model where $\rho_\ell=1$, which is equivalent to removing the input variable $x_\ell$ from the bias function.
-Under some minor conditions on the prior distributions, it holds that
+In the following theorem we establish that, as $\alpha\rightarrow +\infty$, the resulting inference approaches what is obtained via the discrete spike and slab prior, so that this construction can be viewed as a relaxation technique to facilitate the sampling that we are proposing.
+Precisely,